The Science Behind Why We Find Certain Eye Colors So Attractive

 Does eye color tell us anything real about a person, though?
 Well, partially.

-Having more melanin, the pigment that creates the darkened hue of brown eyes, has been associated with things like being better at sports and being worse at handling alcohol.
-Some research shows that people with lighter eye colors, on the other hand, tend to be less agreeable and more competitive.
+Having more melanin, the pigment that creates the darkened hue of brown eyes, has been associated with things like being better at sports1 and being worse at handling alcohol.
+Some research2 shows that people with lighter eye colors, on the other hand, tend to be less agreeable and more competitive.

 The 1-800-Contacts survey did align with a lot of that research, though: When asked about what personality traits they associated with each eye color, blue eyes were considered "sexy" and associated with a love for "trying new things" while brown eyes were considered "trustworthy" and "kind."